mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 ```

 Because we need to join an incoming event with the collected page view in the past,
-create processor which stores page view in windowed store.
+create a processor which stores the page-view in the windowed store.
-The processor puts observed page views into window store for joining in the next processor.
+The processor puts observed page views into the window store for joining in the next processor.
 The processed page views do not even need to be forwarded to downstream.

 ``` scala